fhitchen/clj-cb/README.md

 # clj-cb

-DISCONTINUED AT THE MOMENT
-If needed I can work on it again.

 A Clojure java-client wrapper for Couchbase Server 4.
-Now updated to support 6.0 with Couchbase Java client version 2.7.9.
+Now updated to support 6.0 with Couchbase Java client version 2.7.10.
 Simple N1QL query support has been added as well as basic N1QL prepared statement execution.
-Not all features are yet supported using the prepared statement DSL.
+Not all of the BNF-aware DSL are yet supported.
+The unsupported clauses are JOIN, NEST, UNNEST, LET, UNION, INTERSECT and EXCEPT.

 ## Usage